weixian-zhang/FoodTruckJunkie/README.md

   * Re-architect - another option could be to re-architect the design to use services that can be deployed in VNet.
     Example App Service Environment, Integrated Service Environment
   * Adopt industrial security benchmarks to harden Azure environment for example Azure CIS

-### AppSec Training

-I am motivated to learn secure coding techniques, hoping to experience more real-life examples of vulnerabilities in code.
-And I  believe having ethical hacking skill sets can add immense value to overall system defense and write better secure codes.
-I devised a live study plan for me to stay focus in learning and dive deep in the following areas, which I believe is important to this AppSec journey of mine.
- * OWASP Top 10 current, past and [other](https://portswigger.net/web-security/all-materials) web vulnerabilities
- * Go through [Secure Code Warrior](https://portal.securecodewarrior.com/#/website-trial/web/injection/sql/c_sharp/web_forms) and/or similar gamified training programs
- * Train with [PicoCTF](https://picoctf.org/) cybersecurity challenges
- * Learn Ethical Hacking and explore Certified Ethical Hacker CEH v11
- * Azure Security
+  *
- * Train and be certified with CISSP

 ### Define Security Requirements

 Similar to defining business/functional requirements and non-functional requirements, by explicitly defining and documenting security requirements as User Stories,
-software delivery team can ensure that security controls pertaining to the User Stories can be unambiguously built into the systems.
+software delivery team can ensure that security controls can be unambiguously built into the systems, according to User Stories.
-Security requirements can be gather from various sources firstly, from deriving from business requirements for example:
+Security requirements can be gather from these 3 sources, most importantly these 2 security requirement sources can be repeatedly applied to every future projects.

-the system has an Admin module can a feature in Admin module, requires 2 admins to approve before a transaction can continue.
+ * Derive from business requirements for example: A system has a requirement that needs 2 admins to approve before a transaction can continue.
    This 2-Admin Approval is a security requirement derived from business requirement.

-Other methods of gather security requirements can largly be from organization's security standard and industry standards and compliances like for example:
-PCI compliance states not to save CVV and Expiry Date, this clause can be made into a User Story so that developer can ensure that CVV and Expiry Date are not store in Databse and Logs
+ * Derive from "applicable" guidline line items from [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-                verification-standard)
+   Applicable means to include relevant guidelines for instance guideline item: "File upload - app should not accept large files larger than storage can hold, causing    a denial of service".
+If the system does not have any requirement about upload files, then this guideline item is not applicable as a security requirement.
+   Example of security requirements from OWASP Application Security Verification Standard:
+   * As a user, I should be able to view and edit my profile.
+I should not be able to view or edit anyone else's profile
+   * As a user, I should be able to signin to the system using my user name and password, with a password complexity of 12 alphanumeric characters with any one             alphabetic character capitalize
+   * As a developer, I should store all secrets, symmetric and asymmetric public/private keys and certificates in Azure App Configuration or Azure Key Vault.
+     I should not store them anywhere else

+ * Turn security requirements into an Abuse case and act like an attacker.
+For example:
+   * As a attacker, I want to add massive amount of items in shopping, checkout but not proceed to payment.
+So that I can reserve stocks by not buying anything,            causing the system to be in low-stock conditions
+   * As an attacker, I want to repeatedly hit the system's API with the same or random inputs and have the API return successful responses.
+So that I want cause a          Denial of Wallet if the API is running on cloud-based serverless platform

 In order to make secuirty requirements gathering Quality of Security Requirements
 * Is this testable?
 Can we test this requirement in the final application?
 “Be secure” is not a testable requirement.
 “Encode all user-supplied output” is.